OpenSourceEconomics/grmpy/docs/economics.rst

     \text{Observed Outcome} &  \\
     Y & = D Y_1 + (1 - D) Y_0

 :math:`(Y_1, Y_0)` are objective outcomes associated with each potential treatment state :math:`D` and realized after the treatment decision. :math:`Y_1` refers to the outcome in the treated state and :math:`Y_0` in the untreated state. :math:`C` denotes the subjective cost of treatment participation.
 Any subjective benefits, e.g. job amenities, are included (as a negative contribution) in the subjective cost of treatment.
-Agents take up treatment D if they expect the objective benefit to outweigh the subjective cost.
-In that case, their subjective evaluation, i.e. the expected surplus from participation S, is positive.
+Agents take up treatment :math:`D` if they expect the objective benefit to outweigh the subjective cost.
+In that case, their subjective evaluation, i.e. the expected surplus from participation :math:`S`, is positive.
 I denotes the agent’s information set at the time of the participation decision.
-The observed outcome Y is determined in a switching-regime fashion (Quandt, 1958, 1972).
-If agents take up treatment, then the observed outcome Y corresponds to the outcome in the presence of treatment Y1.
-Otherwise, Y0 is observed.
+The observed outcome :math`Y` is determined in a switching-regime fashion (Quandt, 1958, 1972).
+If agents take up treatment, then the observed outcome :math:`Y` corresponds to the outcome in the presence of treatment :math:`Y_1`.
+Otherwise, :math`Y_0` is observed.
 The unobserved potential outcome is referred to as the counterfactual outcome.
-If costs are identically zero for all agents, there are no observed regressors, and (U1, U0) ∼ N (0, Σ), then the generalized Roy model corresponds to the original
+If costs are identically zero for all agents, there are no observed regressors, and :math`(U_1, U_0) ∼ N (0, \Sigma)`, then the generalized Roy model corresponds to the original
 Roy model (Roy, 1951).

-From the perspective of the econometrician, (X, Z) are observable while (U1, U0, UC) are not.
-X are the observed determinants of potential outcomes (Y1, Y0), and Z are the observed determinants of the cost of treatment C. Potential outcomes and cost are decomposed into their means (µ1(X), µ0(X), µC(Z)) and their deviations from the mean (U1, U0, UC).
-(X, Z) might have common elements.
-Observables and unobservables jointly determine program participation D.
+From the perspective of the econometrician, :math:`(X, Z)` are observable while ::math:`(U_1, U_0, U_C)` are not. :math:`X` are the observed determinants of potential outcomes :math`(Y_1, Y_0)`, and :math:`Z` are the observed determinants of the cost of treatment :math:`C`.
+Potential outcomes and cost are decomposed into their means :math:`(\mu_1(X), \mu_0(X), \mu_C(Z)) and their deviations from the mean :math:`(U_1, U_0, U_C)`. :math:`(X, Z)` might have common elements.
+Observables and unobservables jointly determine program participation :math:`D`.

-If their ex ante surplus S from participation is positive, then agents select into treatment.
+If their ex ante surplus :math:`S` from participation is positive, then agents select into treatment.
 Yet, this does not require their expected objective returns to be positive as well.
-Subjective cost C might be negative such that agents which expect negative returns still participate.
+Subjective cost :math:`C` might be negative such that agents which expect negative returns still participate.
 Moreover, in the case of imperfect information, an agent’s ex ante evaluation of treatment is potentially different from their ex post assessment.

-The evaluation problem arises because either Y1 or Y0 is observed.
+The evaluation problem arises because either :math:`Y_1` or :math:`Y_0` is observed.
 Thus, the effect of treatment cannot be determined on an individual level.
-If the treatment choice D depends on the potential outcomes, then there is also a selection problem.
+If the treatment choice :math`D` depends on the potential outcomes, then there is also a selection problem.
 If that is the case, then the treated and untreated differ not only in their treatment status but in other characteristics as well.
 A naive comparison of the treated and untreated leads to misleading conclusions.
 Jointly, the evaluation and selection problem are the two fundamental problems of causal inference (Holland, 1986).

 Selected Issues
 ***************